-Mayor Rahm Emanuel today announced that two ordinances have been introduced to City Council that establish the terms and conditions of the land use and authorize roadway vacations related to the Obama Presidential Center (OPC).
+Mayor Rahm Emanuel today announced that two ordinances have passed City Council that establish the terms and conditions of the land use and authorize roadway vacations related to the Obama Presidential Center (OPC).

-"The Obama Presidential Center is a once-in-a-lifetime opportunity for Chicago to host a museum honoring the country's first African-American president; create a cultural, recreational and educational asset for Chicago residents and magnet for visitors to our global city; and generate billions of dollars in economic impact," said Mayor Emanuel.
-"The ordinances introduced today represent a significant step forward in achieving what will be the largest private investment in the history of the South Side of Chicago."
+"The reason the Obama Presidential Center is coming to Chicago is because we came together.
+Not as different communities, but as one city with a common purpose," said Mayor Emanuel.
+"No other Presidential Center is as dedicated to not just commemorating and cataloguing the past, but catalyzing and creating leaders who will shape the future.
+The Obama Presidential Center is a once-in-a-lifetime opportunity for Chicago to host a museum honoring the country's first African-American president; create a cultural, recreational and educational asset for Chicago residents and magnet for visitors to our global city; and generate billions of dollars in economic impact."

-"We are excited to take another step toward building the Obama Presidential Center to honor the legacy of President and Mrs. Obama and invest in the community that has given them so much," said Obama Foundation CEO David Simas.
+"We are excited to take another step toward building the Obama Presidential Center to honor the legacy of President and Mrs. Obama and invest in the community that has given President and Mrs. Obama so much," said Obama Foundation CEO David Simas.
 "This project is rooted in the South Side, but we hope it will be a beacon of inspiration for all, a reminder to people from around this city and around the world that their potential is limitless."

-The Department of Planning and Development (DPD) has introduced an ordinance that contains a Master Agreement, Use Agreement and Environmental Agreement between the Obama Foundation and the City of Chicago.
+City Council has approved an ordinance introduced by the Department of Planning and Development (DPD) that contains a Master Agreement, Use Agreement and Environmental Agreement between the Obama Foundation and the City of Chicago.